tobybenjaminclark/mpir/wikibank/wiki_notation_funcdef.md

 ### Function Declarations/Headers

 ---
-To define a `function header`, which defines the general use of a function, the following syntax can be used.
-The name of the function, and it's parameters are defined, with types defined after, following the sequential ordering of the previous declaration.
+To define a `expression header`, which defines the general use of a expression, the following syntax can be used.
+The name of the expression, and it's parameters are defined, with types defined after, following the sequential ordering of the previous declaration.

-> `funcdef` `function name` `parameter/s` `::` `input type/s` →  `output type\s`<br>
+> `funcdef` `expression name` `parameter/s` `::` `input type/s` →  `output type\s`<br>
   `...`

 ### Function Definitions

 ---
-To define a `function definition`, which is what the function actually does, there are a variety of approaches to be used.
+To define a `expression definition`, which is what the expression actually does, there are a variety of approaches to be used.
 [MPIR](https://github.com/tobybenjaminclark/mpir) facilitates the definition of a functions body through the following techniques.

 * Pattern Matching
 * Imperative Definition